chiraag-nataraj/firejail-profiles/README.md

 You can disable the `systemd` specific parts of the script by setting `$USE_SYSTEMD` to `0`.
 You may also need to edit the list of additional libraries (the second argument to `compile_list`), since that list is what works for me on my system but may not be enough on yours.

+Another example script, `dropbox`, is also provided which uses `gen_libraries` to dynamically generate the library dependencies needed to get `dropboxx` working with a `private-lib` filter.

 ## Profiles

 List of currently-supported programs: